conventions

 lists

-A list/array is a sequence or container of data that can be changed after it is defined, it is mutable and represented with square brackets for example
+A list/array is a sequence or container of objects that can be changed after it is defined, it is mutable and represented with square brackets for example

 [1, 2.5, 'three', (4, "five")]